JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to apply.
-A patented polymerizing procedure completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and permits repositioning the covering on your model.
-UltraCote's unique capability to both diminish and stretch make it exceptional to other coverings for walking around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to use.
+A patented polymerizing process completely fuses the color to the polyester movie covering, getting rid of the possibilities of color-layer separation and permits rearranging the covering on your design.
+UltraCote's distinct capability to both shrink and extend make it remarkable to other coverings for walking around tight curves and wingtips.

 Temperature varieties are as follows: